SamuelGunda/NowAround-Backend/README.md

 ### Deployment

 The back-end is deployed on Azure with configured CI/CD pipelines.
-Your free to choose deployment of your own, although be aware that this repo is meant for Azure Deployment.
+You are free to choose deployment of your own, although be aware that this repo is meant for Azure Deployment.

 ### Documentation